sentinel-hub/custom-scripts/copernicus_services/global_surface_water_change/README.md

 ## General description of the script

 This script visualizes the Occurrence Change Intensity layer from the Global Surface Water dataset according to the official symbology (Table 1).
-The Occurrence Change Intensity layer visualises changes in water occurrence between two different epochs, the first ranging from **March 1984 to December 1999**, and the other covering the period from **January 2000 to December 2019**.
+The Occurrence Change Intensity layer visualises changes in water occurrence between two different epochs, the first ranging from **March 1984 to December 1999**, and the other covering the period from **January 2000 to December of the selected review year**.

 Table 1: Occurrence Change Intensity Symbology